SeleniumHQ/www.seleniumhq.org/src/main/rst/03_webdriver.rst

 Getting running with Chrome Driver
 ++++++++++++++++++++++++++++++++++

+*Note:  this section is likely out of date.
+If you used the commands at the beginning of this chapter for setting up a Selenium 2 project you should already have the Chrome Driver along with all the other drivers.*

 Download the `Chrome Driver executable <http://code.google.com/p/chromium/downloads/list>`_ and follow the other instructions on the
 `wiki page <http://code.google.com/p/selenium/wiki/ChromeDriver>`_